Changissnz/selfinterest/README.md

 chains of command and delivery, so that even for the same object considered the media, the ends of that media may be subject to what has come to them and still have the confidence to believe themselves to be objective in judgment.
 This is where accountability is complicated in great part because of
-inabilities to accept on quantification schemes such that where is question, there needs to be human opinion, just as where there is demand to attribute responsibility, one or more of the ends as well as the existence of the media in its form of features and design must be the one/s that bear the burden.
+inabilities to accept on quantification schemes so that where is question, there needs to be human opinion, just as where there is demand to attribute responsibility, one or more of the ends as well as the existence of the media in its form of features and design must be the one/s that bear the burden.